alexellis/arkade/README.md

 Both Issues and PRs have their own templates.
 Please fill out the whole template.

 All commits must be signed-off as part of the [Developer Certificate of Origin (DCO)](https://developercertificate.org)

-### k3sup vs. bazaar

-The codebase in this project is derived from `k3sup`. k3sup (ketchup) was developed to automate building of k3s clusters over SSH, then gained the powerful feature to install apps in a single command.
-The presence of the word "k3s" in the name of the application confused many people, this is why bazaar has come to exist.

 ### License